ErpNetDocs/tech/modules/crm/pricing/bonus-programs/concepts/determine-bonus-program.md

 > [!NOTE]
 > Bonus programs are considered only when the **Apply Trade Conditions** field is enabled on the sales order and on the relevant sales order lines.

+## Result

+The algorithm determines the bonus program applicable in the current sales order context.

+If no bonus program satisfies the defined conditions, no bonus program is determined.

 ## Troubleshooting bonus program determination

 When an expected bonus program is not determined, check the following: